ginsterbusch/Easy-Featured-Images/easy-featured-images/trunk/readme.txt

 Easy Featured Images also support **WooCommerce**, yay!

+= Thanks =

-Thanks to [Tom McFarlin](https://tommcfarlin.com/the-wordpress-media-uploader/) for the basis of the Javascript that initiates the media uploader, [Cole Patrick](https://unsplash.com/colepatrick) for the fantastic photo for the plugin's featured image and [Vectorgraphit](http://www.vectorgraphit.com/) for the great icon.
+* [Tom McFarlin](https://tommcfarlin.com/the-wordpress-media-uploader/) for the basis of the Javascript that initiates the media uploader
+* [Cole Patrick](https://unsplash.com/colepatrick) for the fantastic photo for the plugin's featured image
+* [Thomas Meyer](https://github.com/tmconnect) for the German translation.

 == Installation ==